HivemindAG/app-backend/README.md

   * Default: `null`
 * `dataService.sampleCacheLimit`
   * Maximum number of cached samples per device
+  * Can be adjusted per device by providing a `cacheLimit` property
   * Default: `4000`
 * `dataService.sampleCacheTimeout`
   * Look for new samples after… [ms]